 Combining the log-likelihood given by \cref{logistic_likelihood} with the prior given by \cref{t_prior} yields a posterior that is known not to be log-concave.
-Moreover, for certain data sets the posterior is heavy tailed.
-An easy one-dimensional example of such a data-set is one for which $X_iY_i>0$ for all $i$. \Cref{example_detail_logistic} contains calculations of constants involved in the bounds of \Cref{s:main}.
+In \Cref{example_detail_logistic} we compute analytically the constants arising in our bounds in the case of the posterior coming from the likelihood given in \cref{logistic_likelihood} and prior given in \cref{t_prior}.
+In our present experiments, we choose the Student's t prior to have mean zero, identity covariance, and four degrees of freedom.